 - Is the value of the page clearly communicated?

 - Is the page design clear?
 Is the CTA emphasized?
 Contrast, visual cues, white space around elements, font size …

 Your product/service probably has a bunch of features which are valuable to your customers.
 But in the era of increasingly shorter attention spans, it is more and more important that you communicate exactly the right benefits at the right time to the right segment of your users.
-Observing metrics of evaluation enables you to understand what specific information your users need to make a final decision.
+Observing metrics of evaluation in landing page tracking enables you to understand what specific information your users need to make a final decision.

 To do this we measure scroll and engagement events:

 - Scroll to the end of a page

 - Clicks (videos, download buttons, important page links … )